Author

 The COVID-19 testing clinic has tested an additional 4,000+ Clinton County residents since May 13th.

-The Indiana State Department of Health (ISDH) announced today Saturday, August 8, 2020, Clinton County has had 430 residents test positive for COVID-19.
-There are 3 deaths related to COVID-19 in Clinton County.
-At least 5,518 residents of Clinton County have been tested as reported by the ISDH.
+The Indiana State Department of Health (ISDH) announced today, Saturday, September 12, 2020, Clinton County had 2 new positive tests, 583 residents have now tested positive for COVID-19.
+There are 11 deaths related to COVID-19 in Clinton County.
+At least 7,633 unique tests have been administrated to residents of Clinton County as reported by the ISDH.

-The rolling 7-day positivity rate for Clinton County is 6.6% as of August 1, 2020.
-The State of Indiana as a whole is 7.5%.
+The rolling 7-day positivity rate of unique individuals for Clinton County is 4.0% as of September 5, 2020.
+The State of Indiana as a whole is 6.9%.

-The Regenstrief Institute released updated hospitalization data as of August 7, 2020, 11:59 p.m. for Clinton County.
+The Regenstrief Institute released updated hospitalization data as of September 11, 2020, 11:59 p.m. for Clinton County.
 Data are unique individuals and cumulative.
-Data for the next update is currently under review.

 Free COVID-19 Test Center in Clinton County